CartoDB/CartoDB-SQL-API/doc/copy_queries.md

 ### CURL Example

-The [curl](https://curl.haxx.se/) utility makes it easy to run web requests from the commandline, and supports multi-part file upload, so it can feed the `copyfrom` end point.
+The [curl](https://curl.haxx.se/) utility makes it easy to run web requests from the command-line, and supports multi-part file upload, so it can feed the `copyfrom` end point.

 Assuming that you have already created the table, and that the CSV file is named "upload_example.csv":